 in progress labels.

-The reason for this is we had a number of pull requests being raised for the same issue from numerous people.
-We needed a fair way to decide who’s changes went through, and to be transparent about what this process was.
+The reason for this is you may have a number of pull requests being raised for the same issue from numerous people.
+This provides a fair way to decide who’s changes went through, and to be transparent about what this process was.

 Advantages to the above documentation

 By documenting how you want individuals to contribute to your repository, it increases the changes that there will be consistency between the different contributions the repository received.
 This can include things like branch name structure, whether you want contributors to fork the repository opposed to branching straight from the main repository or if you want any evidence of changes.
 Overall, this will help with the maintainability of the repository and for multiple people working on the code to understand it.

 Being transparent about the work available in the repository, expected behaviours of those contributing and how to work on the repository will make it a better experience for contributors and fellow maintainers.
 It reduces the risk of misunderstandings and keeps all involved in the project informed.